You can install connectors, uninstall connectors, and work with connector dependencies in both Anypoint Studio and Maven.

 When Exchange opens, search for the connector to install, click Install, and follow the prompts to install the connector.

-If a connector or connector version is not in Anypoint Exchange, you can install the connector using Anypoint Studio:
+If a connector or connector version is not available from Anypoint Exchange, you can install the connector using Anypoint Studio.

 Verify if a connector is already installed by clicking Help > Installation Details and searching for the connector.
 Click Close.

 Set Work With to Anypoint Connectors Update Site.

 Expand a category and click the checkbox for the connector you want to install.